 Students need a GPA of 3.0 or above.
-Penn State Biobehavioral Health and Health Policy and Administration undergraduate students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.25 or above.
+Penn State Biobehavioral Health, Health Policy and Administration and Nutritional Sciences students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.25 or above.
+Penn State Kinesiology students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.3 or above.

-Students’ GRE scores are not required for the MPH Program, though scores are highly recommended if applying to the Epidemiology and Biostatistics Track.
+Students’ GRE scores are not required for the MPH Program, but applicants may submit these scores if they wish (see below for details).
 In addition, SOPHAS applications must include the following items to be eligible for consideration.
 Incomplete applications will not be considered.

 - Completed online SOPHAS application

 - Statement of purpose - Your Statement of Purpose should be 500 words or less and indicate your reason(s) for pursuing a Master of Public Health (MPH) degree.
 It should include:

 - Your background: How have your personal and/or professional experiences shaped your interest in earning an MPH degree?

 - Your goals: What are your career goals?
 How do you intend to use the MPH degree to contribute to the field of public health?